charmplusplus/charm/doc/libraries/manual.rst

   Open the given file with the options specified in ``opts``, and send a ``FileReadyMsg`` (wraps a ``Ck::IO::File file``) to the ``opened`` callback when the system is ready to accept session requests on that file.
 If the specified file does not exist, it will be created.
+Should only be called from a single PE, once per file.

   ``Ck::IO::Options`` is a struct with the following fields: